-Then your preschool and school-aged children have certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.
+If any of the above applies, your preschool and school-aged children have certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.
 Please inquire in the school office.

 XIV.
-8th GRADE ALGEBRA CRITERIA
+ACCELERATED MATH for 7th and 8th GRADE STUDENTS